rca(1) General Commands Manual rca(1)

 result is its right-hand operand -- the left-hand operand is

-leaving the top undisturbed.)
+stack element, leaving the top undisturbed.

 If an error occurs during evaluation of an infix expression,